There are many different types deflection values calculated by RISA-3D. Let’s take a deeper dive into each.

 These relative deflection values are also used in the Beam Defl tab of the Member Deflections spreadsheet.
 These deflection ratio values will only apply to beams and the value for length that is used in the ratio will be the member span length as opposed to the full member length.
 These beam deflection ratios are able to be customized by using deflection ratio options.

-For more information about beam deflections, click the link below to visit our help file.
+For more information about beam deflections, search Beam Deflections in our Help File.